Abhishek0R/REST-AXIOS-DEMO/README.md

 db.json file created to act as database where all the changes made in frontend will be reflected.
 URL passed is localhost:3000/posts wherein resides the major part of the content.
 The json server needs to be hosted in localhost:3000.

-Upvote, downvote option enables users to vote and showcase their opinion on the posts which acts as an extension of update.
+Upvote, downvote option enables users to vote and showcase their opinion on the posts which aids in user interaction with other posts.

 Axios library handles the fetching of database.